chhajedji/scripts/README.md

     - Search for words in dictionary.
     - Go to git repos in your system.
 (This uses a file created by command `find $HOME/ -regex .*/\.git$ 2>/dev/null > $HOME/.tmp/gitfiles` to search for path of all git directories.
 I run this command while updating system Also there should be a directory ".tmp" in your `$HOME` directory.
 Check `up-to-date` command [here in dot-files repo](https://github.com/chhajedji/dot-files/blob/master/T480/.alias)).
     - Turn off notifications for specified time.
+    - Connect to a WiFi network present in vicinity.
     - For more details see inside [dmenu_input.sh](dmenu_input.sh).

 - Dependency